pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

     …
 ```

-The operator does not guarantee the order of multiple statefulsets’ upgrade.
-If the user care about the order indeed.
-Just: modify one statefulset, wait it done, and then modify the other one.
+The operator upgrades the main statefulset first, and then upgrades the statefulset in the order of statefulset slice.

 ### Scale In/Out: